Religion in Iran: Statistics on religious belief and religiosity

 The constitution of Iran limits the number of recognized non-Islamic religions to three – Zoroastrians, Jews, and Christians – and the laws of the Islamic Republic forbid atheism and conversion by Muslims to another religion.
 Obtaining accurate data on religious belief in Iran presents challenges to pollsters because Iranians do not always feel "comfortable sharing their opinions with strangers".

-Non-Muslim religions
+According to the U.S. News & World Report a survey of various attributes and nations were presented which nearly 17,000 people from across the globe from 22 March to 23 May took part in which Iran was placed 3rd on the ranking of the most religious and practicing nations of 2024.

+Before the 1979 Revolution, Shia clerics were among the most trusted societal groups.
+However, a confidential survey in 2023 by the Ministry of Islamic Guidance and Culture found that only 25% of respondents still have some level of trust in them.
+Approximately 56% expressed little to no trust, while the remaining 18% fell somewhere in between.

+Religious Minorities

-There are several major religious minorities in Iran, Baháʼís (est. 300,000–350,000) and Christians (est. 300,000 – 370,000 with one group, the Armenians of the Armenian Apostolic Church, composing between 200,000 and 300,000) being the largest.
-Smaller groups include Jews, Zoroastrians, Mandaeans, and Yarsan, as well as local religions practiced by tribal minorities.
+There are several major religious minorities in Iran, including the Baháʼís (est. 300,000–350,000) and the Christians (est. 300,000–370,000), with one group, the Armenians of the Armenian Apostolic Church, composing between 200,000 and 300,000 members.
+Smaller groups include Jews, Zoroastrians, Mandaeans, and Yarsanism, as well as local religions practiced by tribal minorities.